Archibald Hoxsey: Biography

 On October 11, 1910, at Kinloch Field in St. Louis he took Theodore Roosevelt up in an airplane.

 Because of their dueling altitude record attempts, he and Ralph Johnstone were nicknamed the "heavenly twins".

 On December 26, 1910, Hoxsey set a flight altitude record of 11474 ft.

-Hoxsey was to participate in the 22nd annual Tournament of Roses Parade, on January 2, 1911, sitting upon a float replica of the plane he set the flight altitude record in.
+Hoxsey was to participate in the 22nd annual Tournament of Roses Parade, on January 2, 1911, sitting upon a float replica of the plane in which he set the flight altitude record.

 Death

 Hoxsey died on December 31, 1910, in Los Angeles, California, after crashing from 7000 ft while trying to set a new altitude record.
 The Wright Brothers paid for the funeral.
 Contemporary sources, including Roy Knabenshue, blamed his death on "mountain sickness".

 He is buried in Woodlawn Cemetery, Atkinson, Nebraska, in the same grave as his father, Archibald Hoxsey Sr.